pgorman/dangerjaunt/minirules.md

 Lamias' upper bodies resemble women, their lower bodies animals.
 Their touch drains one Wisdom point;
 anyone reduced to 3 wisdom becomes the lamia's willing slave.
-They cast charm person and phantasmal force once per day.
+They cast Charm Person and Phantasmal Force once per day.

 ### Lich ###